top of page

 If people don’t like it, they can pee on it, scratch it, take it down.
 But if what you do creates reactions and even if people hate it, I’m happy because it raises conversation.
 JR, Paper & Glue, 2021, min.33

-As most of passers-by do not look at modified walls, it may be worth the effort when capturing even one person’s full attention.
-When this happens, its author may observe the scene from behind, believing to have shared values that were beyond the self with a stranger that may have felt differently in reaction to the wall’s quest for attendance.
+As most of passers-by did not look at the walls that I had modified, it was worth the effort when capturing even one person’s full attention.
+When this would happen, I could observe the scene from behind, believing to have shared values that were beyond myself with a stranger that may have felt differently in reaction to the wall’s quest for attendance.
 Yet most street muralists and taggers do not seek such attention.
 Some people only enjoy experimenting with their tools and the sensations evoked by the action, making clear that the encoding process of the message is the most satisfactory phase, with its reception becoming of little interest.
-This process means hours walking at night, sweating and breathing anxiously, listening to one’s own footsteps, focused and ready to feel a certain level of adrenalin in transgressing power, in sharing one’s own absurdness, one’s own sense of the world at that unique moment.
+To me, this enjoyable process could mean hours walking at night, sweating and breathing anxiously, listening to one’s own footsteps, focused and ready to feel a certain level of adrenalin in transgressing power, in sharing one’s own absurdness, one’s own sense of the world at that unique moment.

 Capture d’écran 2021-10-06 à 15.41.05.png